Filter Options

 What is the best time of the year for a trip in Kenya?

-“The best time of the year for a safari in Kenya is the Dry season, from late June to October.
+“The best time of the year for a safari in Kenya is the Dry season, from June to October.
 At this time animals are attracted to remaining water sources and are therefore easier to find.
 Having said that, wildlife viewing is quite good throughout the year.
-Traveling in the Wet season, from November to March, has its benefits too.
+Traveling in some of the Wet season months (November to February) can have its benefits too.
 It’s a beautiful time of the year, when everything is green and lush, and the air is free of dust.
 Furthermore, the parks and reserves are less busy at this time and you might be able to take advantage of low-season specials.
-April and May are the wettest months, and best avoided.
+April and May, the wettest months of the Wet season, are best avoided.
 Indeed, some safari lodges close over this period.
 For a chance to see the wildebeest migration in the Masai Mara NR, you need to time your visit carefully.
-The herds cross from Tanzania into the Mara sometime in September and they leave the area in October.
+The herds usually cross from Tanzania into the Mara sometime in August and they leave the area in October.
 The exact timing varies every year as the wildebeest follow the rains.”

 5